Carex sodiroi

-Carex sodiroi is a species of sedge known from a single collection made by Luis Sodiro at some time before 1886.
+Carex sodiroi is a species of sedge native to Ecuador and Venezuela.
+It known from a single collection made by Luis Sodiro at some time before 1886.
 It was found around 4 km from Nanegalito, and described as a new species by the sedge expert Georg Kükenthal in 1904.
 The holotype was deposited in the Berlin herbarium, where it may have been destroyed in the Second World War; if there are no isotypes in Ecuador, then the only record of the species may be a photograph in the Field Museum in Chicago.